 Don’t overdo the exfoliating though!
 As paradoxical as it might sound, that can actually cause your skin to produce even more sebum.
 If you're stripping your skin from its natural oils, the skin will signal to the glands to produce even more oil than before, causing oily mayhem.

 While we're on the subject, some people might feel inclined to over-wash their face to combat the shine.
-This actually won't help get rid of excess sebum, so it's best to wash your face just two times a day – in the
+This actually won't help get rid of excess sebum, so it's best to wash your face just two times a day – in the morning and before going to bed.

 Your best bet is to use a gentle cleanser designed for oily or acne-prone skin.
 Take Misumi's Clear Skin Salicylic Cleanser, for example.
 Its deep pore-penetrating power will help control oily skin, remove impurities, and lock in moisture without making the skin greasy.